-Name of the Program: Master of Commerce (M.Com) Name of the Course: LOGISTICS AND SUPPLY CHAIN MANAGEMENT Course Credits No. of Hours per Week Total No. of Teaching Ho Total No. of Teaching Hours 3 Credits 3 Hrs 45 Hrs
+Name of the Program: Master of Commerce (M.Com) Name of the Course: LOGISTICS AND SUPPLY CHAIN MANAGEMENT Course Code :ELM04 Course Credits Course Credits No. of Hours per Week Total No. of Teaching Hours 3 Credits 3 Hrs 45 Hrs

-- To understand the concepts of Logistics - To understand the importance Supply Chain Management in different kinds of Industries.
+- To understand the concepts of Logistics - To understand the importance Supply Chain Management in different kindsof Industries.